 The most common organisational response to perimenopause, when there is one at all, is individual accommodation - flexible hours, temperature adjustments, access to HR support.
 These are not without value.
 But they are insufficient if the underlying framework treats this as a personal health management challenge rather than a structural issue.

-Sleep disruption, cognitive fluctuation, and emotional regulation difficulty are not personal failures of resilience.
-They are neurological consequences of a biological transition occurring during peak professional years.
+Sleep disruption, cognitive fluctuation, and emotional regulation difficulty are neurological consequences of a biological transition occurring during peak professional years.
 Framing them as personal challenges to be managed better places the entire burden on the woman who is already carrying most of it.

-The more useful organisational question is not how to help women manage symptoms more effectively.
-It is what conditions allow women to move through this transition without requiring them to hide it.
+The more useful organisational question is what conditions allow women to move through this transition without requiring them to hide it.
 That might include normalising conversation about it at senior levels, adjusting performance expectations during the transition period with the same matter-of-factness applied to other health events, and ensuring that career-defining decisions made during this window are not treated as permanent expressions of ambition.

 What is worth asking

 For women in this window, the most useful reframe is often the simplest one: what you are experiencing has a neurobiological basis.
-The cognitive fluctuation, the emotional reactivity, the exhaustion that sleep doesn't fully fix - these are not signs of deterioration.
-They are signs of transition.
+The cognitive fluctuation, the emotional reactivity, the exhaustion that sleep doesn't fully fix - these are signs of transition.

 That does not make them easy to carry.
 But it changes the question.
-The question is not what is wrong with you.
-It is what support - clinical, organisational, relational - would allow you to move through this period without it costing you the professional life you have built.
+The question is what support - clinical, organisational, relational - would allow you to move through this period without it costing you the professional life you have built.

 That is a question worth asking directly.
 Of clinicians.
 Of organisations.
 And of yourself.